Skip to main content

 Step 5: Threshold Comparison

 Totals are compared against Tier II thresholds and International Fire Code Maximum Allowable Quantities.
+If you have configured Fire Protection Settings, the adjusted MAQ is used instead of the baseline.

 Chemical Summary Tab